Manuel4131/UMLEditor/README.md

 ## Introduction

    UML diagram generator 1.0 is implemented in Java.
 The purpose is not only to generate workable UML diagrams but also to write an application with the system design document.
-It also adopts the fundamental [OOP] concept: abstraction, encapsulation, inheritance and polymorphism and a simple design pattern [state design pattern].There are many functions in this UMLeditor and each one corresponds to a state.
+It also adopts the fundamental [OOP] concept: abstraction, encapsulation, inheritance and polymorphism and a simple design pattern [state design pattern].

+   There are many functions in this UMLeditor and each one corresponds to a state.
 For instance, the selection tool is to select serveral class or use-case diagrams and the generalization tool is to create a 'is-a' relationship between classes by drawing a line.
 To complete this functionality, typically we need to use lots of **switch** **case**.

    However, this makes the code hard to be read and extended.
 Thus I created an abstract class called **Mouse_Mode.java**, it included several typical evnets like **mousePressed**,  **mouseDragged**, **mouseReleased** and **mouseClicked**.
 But they are all empty method.
 As a new state is created, it can override these methods to perform particular tasks.
 By adopting this pattern, code is much easier to be maintianed.